Terrorism and Sabotage Insurance

 - Brand Rehabilitation Expenses have also been added.

-And at the same time, we’ve also added two new extensions to the property damage cover:
+And at the same time, we also include extensions to the property damage cover, such as:

 - damage caused during the containment, control or suppression of an act of terrorism;

 - increased costs of construction as a result of changes to building regulations.

 Standalone cover could also give you a real competitive advantage by providing a flexible alternative that covers a broader range of motives: political, religious or ideological, and doesn’t rely on a formal declaration of an act of terrorism.

 It is also a cost-effective solution for clients who: